Carola Rackete: Career

 Rackete was a navigation officer for two years in scientific expeditions in the Arctic and the Antarctic for the Alfred Wegener Institute for Polar and Marine Research.

 She worked as a conservation volunteer for nine months as part of a European Volunteer Service within the Bystrinsky Nature Reserve in the Kamchatka Peninsula in Russia.
 Later, Carola Rackete worked for 10 weeks as safety officer for Silversea Cruises, a luxury cruise line headquartered in Monaco.
 She later worked as second-officer and Chief Mate on ships owned by Greenpeace and the British Antarctic Survey.

 From 2015 to 2018 she studied Conservation Management at Edge Hill University in Ormskirk, England, graduating with a Masters.

 Since completing her degree in conservation management in 2018, Rackete has been working as a conservation ecologist and activist.
 She supported the environmental movement Extinction Rebellion in its beginning and co-founded Extinction Rebellion Germany in Berlin in 2019.
 She was involved in the occupations of Hambach Forest and Dannenröder Forest in Germany.

 As part of the field research for her master's thesis, Rackete studied the development of the wandering albatross population in South Georgia between 2017 and 2018 and took part in the long-term monitoring of seabirds and vegetation.
 In spring 2020, Rackete was part of a research cruise to the Antarctic conducted by Greenpeace.
-In 2023, she worked as a research assistant on a research expedition on fin whales in the West Antarctic conducted by the University of Hamburg.
+In 2023, she worked as a research assistant on a research expedition on fin whales in the West Antarctic conducted by the University of Hamburg on RV Maria S. Merian.
 Rackete successfully campaigned against the Davis airport project in Antarctica with the Bob Brown Foundation and is committed to the long-term protection of Antarctica and its wildlife.
 She is a co-founder of the Antarctic Rights initiative and one of the main initiators of the Antarctic Declaration, which calls for Antarctica to be recognised as a legal entity.
 In 2022, she took part in a protest by the indigenous Sámi population against deforestation in the Arctic and for the land rights of the Sámi.

 In her podcast 'Just Nature?', Rackete talks about species extinction and the importance of justice in the global conservation movement.

 In November 2021, Racket published the translation of her German environmental justice bestseller, The Time to Act is Now, with the Rosa Luxemburg Stiftung.